Chat on WhatsApp

 Tatkal Mode — Reports in 3 Days

-Choose Tatkal Mode and receive testing reports within 3 days.
+Choose Tatkal Mode and receive testing reports within 3 business days.
 Normal Mode takes 7–28 days.
-Tatkal is not applicable for narrow-mouth container packaging.
+Tatkal Mode is not applicable for narrow-mouth container packaging.

 Category Hierarchy — X, Y, Z

-X category (highly dangerous) covers Y and Z. Y (medium) covers Z. Z (low danger) covers only Z. Categories represent the severity level of dangerous goods.
+Category X (highly dangerous) covers Y and Z. Y (medium danger) covers Z. Z (low danger) covers only Z. Categories represent the hazard level of dangerous goods being exported.

 Combined Air & Sea Certificate

 Request a single combined certificate valid for both IMDG (Sea) and ICAO (Air) transport.
-Simplifies compliance and reduces the cost of obtaining separate certificates.
+Simplifies compliance and reduces the cost of maintaining separate certificates.

 Download Certificate via LIMS

-Once issued, your UN Certificate, test report, and tax invoice are available for download directly from the IIP LIMS portal using the credentials provided at registration.
+Once issued, your UN Certificate, test report, and tax invoice are available for instant download directly from the IIP LIMS portal using your registered credentials.

 Site Visit Testing Available

 IIP can conduct performance testing at your manufacturing facility.
-Site visit testing is available for customers who prefer on-location evaluation of packaging materials.
+Site visit testing is ideal for customers who prefer on-location evaluation of their packaging materials.

 Additional Exporter Certificates